vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/18_Vastu_and_Directional_Mantras.md

 The Northeast direction has a positive or benefic Jupiterian energy and is good for spiritual and religious practices and influences.
 North has a positive Mercury energy and is good for learning, study and education.
 East is the direction of the Sun and is good for work, action, healing and spiritual practices.
 Southeast has a Venus energy and is a place of power, connection and expression.
 South has a Mars energy and inclines us to work, action, assertion and conflict.
 Southwest has a negative Rahu energy and is a place of rest and control.
 West has a Saturn energy and brings about decay and decline, but also maturity and detachment.
 Northwest has a lunar energy, but one that tends to be sensitive, vulnerable, changeable and unstable.

-One can recite the planetary mantras relative to the directions around your dwelling to clear out any negative astrological energies, starting with *Oæ Sïæ Sïryàya Namaâ*, the mantra for the Sun, in the eastern direction.
+One can recite the planetary mantras relative to the directions around your dwelling to clear out any negative astrological energies, starting with *Oṁ Sïṁ Sïryàya Namaâ*, the mantra for the Sun, in the eastern direction.
 People with planetary afflictions in their birth chart become vulnerable relative to the direction ruled by the planet.
 One can recite planetary mantras relative to the direction ruled by any negative planetary influences in one's birth chart for additional protection.
 Or if there is a very negative transit going on that may be affecting many people, one can chant the mantras of the planets involved with a directional orientation.
 This requires some knowledge of astrology or the help of an astrologer.

 * * *